 - If IV fluids are included or not

 - Procedures followed

-At Summerlyn Pet Hospital, our experienced veterinary technicians continually assesses your pet’s vital signs.
+At Summerlyn Pet Hospital, our experienced veterinary technicians continually assess your pet’s vital signs.
 The patients are monitored with a multi-functional monitor that measures the pulse, blood pressure, temperature, ECG, and pulse oximeter(SpO2 level).
-We also measure respiratory rate, heart rate and body temperature during all surgerical procedures.
+We also measure respiratory rate, heart rate and body temperature during all surgical procedures.

 Although the risk of an anesthetic death in a normal healthy pet is very rare, our monitoring devices and procedures allow us to respond to an anesthetic emergency faster.
 Faster responses can save lives.